jhfatehi/pisql-server/README.md

 ### add some more security
 1. SSH into 'serverpi' as the 'pi' user.
 1. Create a group for MySQL users, create a user in that group, and assign a password to that user.
 Substiute the groupname and username.
-I user the groupname 'mysqlusers' and I use the username 'bob'.
+I user the groupname 'mysqlusers' and I use the username 'joe'.

    `$ sudo groupadd groupname`
    `$ sudo useradd -g groupname username`